 Cynthia nodded, reaching her own hand up to feel the jelly-like substance.
 It was then that she realized he had one on him all along.
 That was why he didn’t even flinch since he entered.
 “When did you put it on?”

-Seeing Nic eyeing them suspiciously from a distance, Kai smiled and offered another strip to Nic.
+Seeing Nic eyeing them suspiciously from a distance, Kai smiled and offered another stripe to Nic.
 “You ran out?”

-Nic walked over to them and took the strip from Kai’s hand.
+Nic walked over to them and took the stripe from Kai’s hand.
 “I didn’t even know we needed one.”

 “You can never be prepared enough.
 Even at your own house.”

 “What’s in it though?”
-Cynthia asked, her curiosity risen another notch after realizing that even Nic knew about it.
+Cynthia asked, her curiosity rose another notch after realizing that even Nic knew about it.

 “Some ingredients to take away intoxicating smells and also has antibacterial abilities.”
 He looked around at the different teams scattered around the room.
 “I think we should only have four people in here.”

 He had raised his voice so everyone present could hear him.
-Though the room had a comfortable amount of space to move around in yet it was easy to miss details because most of them were trying really hard to seal themselves from the odor.
+Though the room had a comfortable amount of space to move around, yet it was easy to miss details because most of them were trying really hard to seal themselves from the odor.